saurfang/spark-knn/README.md

 ## How to Use

+This package is published using [sbt-spark-package](https://github.com/databricks/sbt-spark-package) and linking information can be found at http://spark-packages.org/package/saurfang/spark-knn

 k-NN can be used for both classification and regression, which are exposed using the new [Spark ML](http://spark.apache.org/docs/latest/ml-guide.html)
 API based on DataFrame.
 Both models accept a weight column so predictions can be optionally weighted.